englercj/phaser-tiled/testmaps/README.md

 First clone this repository, then run `npm install` in the cloned directory.

-You can run the packaged server by running `npm start`.
+You can run the packaged server by running `npm dev`.